rails/rails/guides/source/action_mailbox_basics.md

 ### Amazon SES

 [Configure SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-notifications.html) to (save emails to S3)(https://docs.aws.amazon.com/ses/latest/dg/receiving-email-action-s3.html).

 Select the option to also trigger notification in SNS.

 Take note of the topic unique reference (+TopicArn+) when using/creating the SNS topic.

 [Configure the SNS topic](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-sns.html) to send notifications to +/rails/action_mailbox/amazon_ses/inbound_emails+.

 The option "Enable raw message delivery" must not be selected.
 See [documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html) for more details.

 If your application is found at https://example.com you would specify the fully-qualified URL https://example.com/rails/action_mailbox/amazon_ses/inbound_emails.

 Add the `aws-sdk-sns` and `aws-sdk-s3` gems to your Gemfile.

-  Configure Action Mailbox to accept notifications from Amazon:

 Configure Action Mailbox to accept notifications from _Amazon SES_: